-We don't want you to make us do your dirty work.
+"We don't want to do your dirty work."

-We won't always tell you the whole truth.
+"We won't always tell you the whole truth."

 Occasionally, especially on your wedding day, your planner may hide something from you.
-But it's only to keep you happy: "One of my brides wanted a top baker's signature sugar flowers on her cake.
-When the cake arrived, I figured out that it was covered in fresh blooms instead of faux ones," says one planner.
-"I was worried I'd upset the bride if I told her the truth, so I just nodded and smiled as she fawned over the 'sugar flowers.' " Or she may tell you the truth...eventually.
+But only if it means averting a meltdown on your special day.
+"One of my brides wanted a top baker's signature sugar flowers on her cake.
+When the cake arrived, I figured out that it was covered in fresh blooms instead of sugar ones," says one planner.
+"I was worried I'd upset the bride if I told her the truth, so I just nodded and smiled as she fawned over the 'sugar flowers.' " But she may tell you the truth—eventually.
 "At one wedding, the couple ran out of alcohol.
-I picked some up without them knowing.
-When they got back from the honeymoon, I told them what happened and how much they owed me."
-If these stories scare you, they shouldn't.
+I picked some up without them knowing," another planner told us.
+"When they got back from the honeymoon, I told them what happened and how much they owed me."
 On your wedding day, the less you know about what's not quite ideal, the better.
-The brides who say their weddings went off without a hitch aren't lying, but most likely, they just had planners who protected them from any problems that arose.
+The brides who say their weddings went off without a hitch aren't lying, but most likely, they had planners who protected them from any problems that arose.

 "We actually want you to have an opinion."

 While flexible couples can be a planner's dream, indecisive ones can be her worst nightmare.
 "Some clients can't make a single decision without us," one planner lamented.
 Your planner can offer suggestions until she's blue in the face, but ultimately, most decisions have to be yours; otherwise, you won't be happy with the outcome—or your planner (and she knows that!).
 Planners are there to help you narrow down the options and make the most informed choices, but it's impossible for them to point you in the right direction if you don't have any idea what you want in the first place.

 "Time is money."